-Joomla 3.7 also includes a new component called "Multilingual Associations".
+Joomla has a component called "Multilingual Associations".
 This will make your life much easier if you build multi-lingual Joomla sites.

-Before now, there was no easy place to manage all of your translation items.
+Before this component was added, there was no easy place to manage all of your translation items.
 Every translated item had to be found and edited individually.
 With the Multilingual Associations component, you will be able to edit all your translations in a single interface.
 This will save you a lot of time and energy.

 Step #1.
 Enable the Item Associations